Successors of Standard Oil: ConocoPhillips (Continental Oil and Transport Company)

 Founded in the state of Utah in 1875 and acquired by Standard Oil in 1884, Conoco lasted 18 years as an independent company before it was purchased by Marland Oil Company.
 Marland, however, immediately took on the name Conoco.
 For 50 years, Conoco became a global oil behemoth (partly due to World War II), though the company was eventually purchased by DuPont, which itself retained ownership of Conoco until 1999.
 Debuting as one of the largest IPOs in history, Conoco merged with the Phillips Petroleum Company to form ConocoPhillips in the early 2000s.
 Similar to Marathon's business strategy, ConocoPhillips would later divest its downstream assets into a new company titled Phillips 66, which currently controls the original Conoco brand name.

+ConocoPhillips acquired Marathon Oil, a fellow Standard Oil descendant, in November 2024.

 Major acquired descendants

 Amoco (Standard Oil of Indiana), acquired by BP

 Founded in 1889 by Standard Oil, Indiana Standard traded as Standard Oil of Indiana until 1985, though initially gained control of the Amoco name by purchasing the American Oil Company in 1925.
 Until this rebranding, Standard Oil of Indiana continued to use both Standard and Amoco as brand names, and for a time was the largest oil company in the world.

 In 1998, British Petroleum acquired Amoco and rebranded as BP Amoco.
 At the time, the merger was the largest in the oil industry and the largest acquisition of an American corporation by a foreign one, and BP Amoco would become, at the time, the third largest oil company in the world, trailing only Exxon and Royal Dutch Shell.
 In 2001, however, BP Amoco reverted its name to BP, now currently in use today.
 However, BP slowly began to reintroduce Amoco as a brand name in 2017 to select US markets.